Art making ideasi

 Music Credit: Supine by Peter Sandberg via Epidemic Music.

 In today’s video I demonstrate a way to build up an abstract painting using layers of acrylic paint and shapes.
+I take some of the shapes from a previous drawing exercise and use them to develop striking abstract painted pages in a sketchbook.

-In today’s painting demonstration I am using heavy body acrylic paint from Sennelier in a Daler Rowney A3 Sketchbook which has 160gsm paper.
+In this painting demonstration I am using heavy body acrylic paint from Sennelier in a Daler Rowney A3 Sketchbook which has 160gsm paper.

 This paint has quite a matte finish (although I think it is technically described as satin) so it doesn’t tend to result in sketchbook pages which stick together, some heavy body paint can be quite glossy and it is this shine that results in finished pages sticking together, despite them being dry when you close your sketchbook.